 A Simple Mindful Awareness Challenge

 So here it is: If you have a quiet place you can go to, it will help.
-If you feel comfortable doing so, close your eyes.
+And if you feel comfortable doing so, close your eyes.
 Are you breathing?
 Good.
 I thought so.
 Can you feel your breath going in and out?
 Feel it right now.
 Feel it go in; feel it go out.
 Focus on your breath.
 Stop reading for a moment, and just be aware of your breath.
 It’s always with you.
 Everywhere you go, your breath will be there to focus on.
 If other thoughts pop into your mind while you are focusing on your breath, just gently replace the thoughts with the thought of your breath.
 Be kind to yourself if your mind wanders again and again.
-Don’t scorn yourself for those other outside thoughts that keep popping in as you’re trying to focus on just your breath.
+Don’t scorn yourself for having intruding thoughts as you’re trying to focus on just your breath.
 Simply and lovingly replace those thoughts with thoughts of just your breath.

 Until next time, my friends, Peace.